francisdavey/startup-law/source/intro-slides.md

 -  grammatical
 -  proof readers are cheaper than lawyers

+## Contents of a contract

-## What, where, when, who (and how)
+- What, where, when, who (and how)

     >  Ahasuerus Inc shall pay £120,000 into coolCo's bank account (no. 01234567 at
     >  HSBC Bank plc, sort code 11-22-44) on 13 August 2014

 -  introduce the parties
 -  use company numbers
 -  give them friendly names

 ## Heads of terms
 -  get deal-specific items agreed
 -  give heads of terms to lawyers to fill out
--  *do not* make legally binding
+-  **do not** make legally binding
 -  except: confidentiality, non-compete
 -  also: term sheet